Beauvillier lifts Islanders past Bruins 2-1 in shootout

 Scotty Bowman is the all-time leader with 2,141 games coached, and Florida coach Joel Quenneville is second with 1,721 after the Panthers' win Tuesday night.

-Trotz coached 1,196 games with Nashville, 328 with Washington and now has 176 with the Islanders.
+Trotz coached 1,196 games with Nashville, 328 with Washington and now 176 with the Islanders.

 “It means that I'm old,” Trotz joked about his milestone.
 “I’ve worked for three outstanding general managers and to me, we’ve had a lot of victories between the (four) of us.”